 - Does it have, or will it soon have, its own army and rescue services?

 - Could it ensure a fast and co-ordinated response in emergency (potentially within hours)?

 - Does it have a large reserve of emergency supplies of food, seeds, etc.?

 - Does it have experience in dealing with large scale, global crises?

-- Does it have long-term experience in democracy and the rule of law, so that any decisions are made according to democratic rules, acceptable to a majority of the population?
+- Does it have long experience in democracy and the rule of law, so that any decisions are made according to democratic rules, acceptable to a majority of the population?

 - Does it have enough resources, including financial, to deal with the current existential risks?

 - Is it likely that it will be open to free and fair criticism and will it act on it?

 - Will it be able to change the way it works and introduce new laws very rapidly?

 - Does it have almost immediate access to best scientists and practitioners in every domain?

-- Does it have, or will it be able, to develop early warning system?
+- Does it have, or will it be able to develop, an early warning system?

 - Could it create a large refuge for millions of people (a physical space in case of a catastrophic danger, i.e. huge caverns, or tunnels)?

 - Does it have and can it store large supplies of vaccines and medicines?